MCreasey3/Cars-and-Bids-Testing/README.md

 There's a timing problem somewhere when running the search test.
 Using the command `--slowmo 1000` seems to alleviate this for now.
 A standard command that works right now is:

 - `python3 -m pytest tests --headed --slowmo 1000`

+- This bug also occurs when running tests on parallel threads > 2.
+I suspect they're related somehow.

 🔵 OPTIMIZATIONS 🔵